yekaditya15/shipdetection/README.md

+# Ship Detection In Satellite Images
 # Data Download

 To use this project, you'll need to download the Airbus Ship Detection Challenge dataset from the Kaggle competition.
 Follow the steps below to acquire the data:

-Visit the Kaggle Competition Page:
+1. **Visit the Kaggle Competition Page:**
-Visit the Airbus Ship Detection Challenge on Kaggle to access the dataset.
+   Visit the [Airbus Ship Detection Challenge](https://www.kaggle.com/competitions/airbus-ship-detection) on Kaggle to access the dataset.

-Download the Dataset:
+2. **Download the Dataset:**
    Click on the "Data" tab on the competition page and download the necessary datasets, including training images, masks, and test images.

-Organize the Data:
+3. **Organize the Data:**
    Extract the downloaded data and organize it according to the directory structure expected by the script.
 Ensure that the training dataset includes images and corresponding segmentation masks.

-Configure Data Paths:
+4. **Configure Data Paths:**
-In the script, adjust the ship_dir, train_image_dir, and test_image_dir variables to point to the locations where you have stored the downloaded data.
+   In the script, adjust the `ship_dir`, `train_image_dir`, and `test_image_dir` variables to point to the locations where you have stored the downloaded data.

-Now you're ready to use the script for ship detection with the downloaded datase
+Now you're ready to use the script for ship detection with the downloaded dataset.

-# Ship Detection In Satellite Images
+---

 ## Overview